IBM/aspera-cli/docs/README.erb.md

 gem update <%=gemspec.name%>
 ```

 <%=tool%> checks every week if a new version is available and notify the user in a WARN log.
-To de-activate this feature set the option `version_check_days` to `0`, or specify a different period in days.
+To de-activate this feature, globally set the option `version_check_days` to `0`, or specify a different period in days.

-To check manually:
+To check if a new version is available (independently of `version_check_days`):

 ```bash
 <%=cmd%> conf check_update